 Select SAUTE on the IP once more and adjust to normal.
 Add the other 2 tablespoons of oil.
 When hot, add shallots and rice.
 Cook, stirring, another 4-5 minutes or until rice is translucent and lightly toasted.
+Pour in wine and cook a minute or two until wine is reduced-absorbed.
 Press CANCEL.

-Stir in salt, pepper, chicken broth and water.
+Stir in salt, pepper, and chicken broth.
 Secure the lid and close the pressure-release valve.
 Select MANUAL and cook at high pressure for 6 minutes.
 When completed, use a quick/manual release and depressurize.*

 Remove lid and add asparagus; stir for a minute or two until creamy.
 Add cooked salmon, lemon zest and Parmigiano-Reggiano; stir together gently.
 Serve hot garnished with another grind or two of fresh ground black pepper.